 Make text readable Avoid displaying light text on dark backgrounds, using tiny text, using serif fonts for body copy, using italics, using underlines, using all bold, all caps, overusing colored text or color backgrounds.
 Try to keep your font usage to a maximum of two styles, and keep the font size as consistent as possible.

 Test your site on multiple platforms As you're developing it and before your site goes live, it's good practice see what it looks like and test the links and functions on different platforms.
-Be sure to view it on both Macs and PCs, and using as wide a variety of browsers as you can: FireFox, Internet Explorer (version 6 and 7), Safari, and AOL's built-in browser are the most common (see W3C statistics on browser usage).
+Be sure to view it on both Macs and PCs, and using as wide a variety of browsers as you can: FireFox, Internet Explorer, Safari, and Chrome are the most common (see W3C statistics on browser usage).
 Consider your intended audience: though statistics indicate that the majority of Internet users currently have their monitors set at a resolution of 1024x768 or higher, many of your members may have older computers (depending on their demographic) so you may want to compromise by building your site's width just under that, at a width of 900 pixels.

 Keep your page layout and design consistent throughout the site If each page on your site looks totally different from the next, and key elements are not located in the same place, you will cause your visitors unnecessary confusion and force them to think about and interpret the site design, rather than the content.
 Keep a consistent brand, for a professional, clean look and feel, and you'll make your visitors' experience a better one.
 Your menu, logo, and footer should be in the same location on every page of your site, and your usage of fonts, colors, and images should remain consistent.